oracle-livelabs/goldengate/goldengate-microservices23ai/prepare-consoles/prepare-consoles.md

 2. On the Reservation Information page, click on the **ogg\_east\_url** link to access the Oracle GoldenGate East 23ai Microservices WebUI console.

-3. To log in to the Oracle GoldenGate East 23ai Microservices WebUI console, enter **oggadmin** for User name and the password, and then click **Sign In**.
+3. To log in to the Oracle GoldenGate East 23ai Microservices WebUI console, enter **oggadmin** for Username and the Password, and then click **Sign In**.

     > **NOTE:** If using the LiveLab Sandbox environment, copy the deployment password from the Terraform output section of **View Login Info**.